BPS Newsletters are available on Compass.

 Out of School Hours Care

 Balwyn Primary School offers two forms of Out of School Hours Care – an After School Program and a Before School Program.
-All programs are open to students of Balwyn Primary School only and are operated by Camp Australia (Ph: 1300 105 343).
+All programs are open to students of Balwyn Primary School only and are operated by Team Kids (Ph: 1300 035 000).
 A variety of both indoor and outdoor activities is offered to cater for children’s individual needs and interests.
 Facilities are also available for children to complete homework assignments.
-Outside School Hours Care welcomes children from 7.15 am – 8.45 am and 3.30 pm – 6.15 pm.
+Outside School Hours Care welcomes children from 7.00 am – 8.45 am and 3.30 pm – 6.30pm.
 Please register your child online.

 Balwyn Primary School has subscribed to “Parenting Ideas”, an online subscription focusing on developing your child’s confidence, character and resilience.